zi-codes/CV/README.md

 #### Love 💖

-I love solving puzzles and pride myself on elegant, DRY solutions.
-Unfazed by the demands of a full-time bootcamp, I worked on a few of my own passion projects in addition to completeing the already challenging course materials.
-Some were self-motivated extensions on weekend challenges - check out [Infinite Rock-Paper-Scissors](https://github.com/zi-codes/infinite-rock-paper-scissors), a web app that allows you to play the classic playground game with a fully customised and theoretically infinite weapon set.
-Others were entirely spawned of my own imagination - for example [Base Emoji](https://github.com/zi-codes/codex-emojicrypt), a ruby program that can convert a base 10 number to any other base, even emojis, with full suite of tests.
+It is no exaggeration to say that for the past 12 weeks I have non-stop lived and breathed code and I loved every second of it.
+Unfazed by the demands of a full-time bootcamp, I even worked on additional projects on top of the challenging course material.
+Some were self-motivated extensions on weekend challenges - check out [Infinite Rock-Paper-Scissors](https://github.com/zi-codes/infinite-rock-paper-scissors), a web app that allows you to play the classic playground game with a theoretically infinite weapon set.
+Some were inspired my meetups and talks I attended - checkout [#DeepTag - ML hashtags for lazy instagrammers](https://jovial-sinoussi-42a9cd.netlify.com/), inspired the Upskilling Series on Machine Learning we had one evening at Makers.
+Others were were created pure out of love for puzzles  - for example [Base Emoji](https://github.com/zi-codes/codex-emojicrypt), a ruby program that can convert a base 10 number to any other base, even emojis, with full suite of tests.

 #### Team Spirit 🧘🏽‍

 With my classroom experience and formal pedagogical training, I am experienced in cultivating positive work environments and encouraging growth mindsets.
-In educational sector my managers and clients have praised my ability to communicate clearly and concisely to my students, especially finding words and ways to explain difficult and abstract concepts.
-All these skills proved very useful in our group coding projects - after just 6 weeks of learning to code our team went beyond the basic criteria for the first group project and built a [full stack web app in Rails](https://github.com/zi-codes/Airbe_or_not_to_be), despite having no prior experience of the framework.
+In my time as a teacher my managers and clients have praised my ability to teach difficult and abstract concepts in a clear and concise way.
+All these skills proved very useful in our group coding projects - after just 6 weeks of learning to code our team went above and beyond for our first group project and built a [full stack web app in Rails](https://github.com/zi-codes/Airbe_or_not_to_be), despite having no prior experience of the framework.
+For our final group project we worked incredibly effectively as a small but determined group of 4 to build ["job tinder"](https://github.com/zi-codes/jinder-frontend), an app that was packed with features and optimised beautifully for web and mobile.
+From early morning team brunches to late night bug fixing, daily mood check-ins and (corn alert) matching t-shirts, we had an incredible amount of fun and made something we were extremely proud of.

 #### High Standards 💯